fleetdm/fleet/handbook/company/communications.md

             - `announcements` - News and announcements about new features and changes to Fleet.
 Articles in this category are available at fleeetdm.com/announcements
             - `guides` - Non-reference documentation and how-to guides.
 Articles in this category are available at fleetdm.com/guides
             - `podcasts` - Episodes of Fleet's podcast.
 Articles in this category are available at fleetdm.com/podcasts
-    - `publishedOn`:  A ISO 8601 formatted date (YYYY-MM-DD) of the articles publish date.
+    - `publishedOn`:  An ISO 8601 formatted date (YYYY-MM-DD) of the articles publish date.
 If the article is a guide, this value should be updated whenever a change to the guide is made.
 - Optional meta tags:
     - `articleImageUrl`: A relative link to a cover image for the article.
 If provided, the image needs to live in the /website/assets/images/articles folder.
 The image will be added to the card for this article on it's category page, as well as a cover image on the article page.
 If this value is not provided, the card for the article will display the Fleet logo and the article will have no cover image.
     - `description`: A description of the article that will be visible in search results and social share previews.
 If provided, this value will override the generated meta description for this article. otherwise, the description will default to `[articleTitle] by [authorFullName]`.